AlbertoV5/DxTracker-Reaper/README.md

 ## Description

-This script puts together awesome tools like rpp and reapy and modern A.I. implementations for voice recognition into a single workflow tool for identifying multiple speakers in an audio track.
+This script puts together awesome tools like rpp and reapy and modern A.I. implementations for voice recognition into a single workflow tool for identifying multiple speakers in an audio track and updating your Reaper project.
 It does it by getting the Embeded Utterance of each speaker and a set of frames of Embeded Utterance for the guide track, then it compares all speakers with each frame using scalar/dot product in a mutually exclusive way.

 - Recommended duration for speaker sample is 5 to 30 seconds (> 10 is best).
 - The EUF (Embeded Utterance Frames) for the guide track are saved on the 'euframes' folder as a .npy file.